ZinhleMkhabela/ZinhleMkhabela/README.md

 ### ⚡ Fun Facts:

--I spend most of my time in front of my computer, but I promise I'm not addicted to coffee—yet.
+-I spend most of my time in front of my computer, but I promise I'm not addicted to coffee yet😅.
 -I enjoy reading self-development books and strive to apply the insights I gain daily.
--For me, coding isn't just a job—it's a passion and a way of life.
+-For me, coding isn't just a job, it's a passion and a way of life.